Stat (TV series)

 Stat is an American television sitcom that aired six episodes, from April 16 to May 21, 1991, on Tuesday night at 9:30 p.m.
-Eastern Time, on the American Broadcasting Company network.
+Eastern Time, on the ABC network.

 Premise

 The series centered on the staff of New York City's Hudson Memorial Hospital.
 The show was a remake of the 1977 sitcom A.E.S.
 Hudson Street.